 Prosecutors have the burden of proving the criminal intent of the homicide beyond a reasonable doubt to get a conviction.
 In DUI homicide cases, the intent is criminal negligence.

 “Criminal intent” in this instance means a gross deviation from the standard of care that a reasonable person would observe in the situation.
 If the prosecution can prove the DUI, this will satisfy the criminal negligence element of the crime.

 The DUI portion of the crime is crucial to your case.
 There are many ways a strong defense team can disprove evidence and police reports.
 An experienced attorney will review the facts specific to your case and work tirelessly to disprove evidence to get the DUI charges dropped.

 DUI Homicide cases often require expert witnesses and testimony for both sides.
 This can include professional chemical testing, substance abuse experts, private detectives and accident recreations.
 You need a knowledgeable and well-prepared attorney to help craft your defense because the prosecution is sure to be prepared.

-At SMA Law Group, we will fight the prosecutors to show weaknesses in their case and be aggressive in demonstrating doubt that you were negligent or intoxicated.
+At SMT Legal, we will fight the prosecutors to show weaknesses in their case and be aggressive in demonstrating doubt that you were negligent or intoxicated.

 The penalties for a homicide that can be directly linked to a DUI are very severe.
 A homicide conviction in Pennsylvania is considered a second degree felony.
 If you are found guilty of DUI Homicide, you can expect the following punishment: